 - Have identified an acceptable internship.
 You do not have to have an internship secured at the time of the scholarship application.
 Students may apply with in-person or remote/virtual internships.

-- Please note that student teaching positions are not eligible for the Intern Scholarship.
+- Student teaching positions are not eligible for the Intern Scholarship.

-- Please note that internships requiring the student to pay a fee to participate are not eligible for the Intern Scholarship.
+- Internships requiring the student to pay a fee to participate are not eligible for the Intern Scholarship.

 - Off-campus internships are highly encouraged and will receive funding priority.